lemon24/reader/docs/guide.rst

 Other than that, they can be any unicode string, although UIs might want to restrict this to a smaller character set.

+.. versionchanged:: 2.7

+    Tags and metadata now share the same namespace.
+    See the :ref:`feed-tags` section for details.

+.. _feed-tags:

 Feed tags
 ---------